 For many christians, their god is schizophrenic, as he was one way in the OT and a different way in the NT.
 For them, they lack knowledge of the physical details in the OT that are revealed as their spiritual real substances in the NT, and because of that, they fall easily for false interpretations and corrupted doctrines that literally negate the true meanings of those things that were foreshadowed in the OT and revealed in the NT.

 One such area of truth concerns Y’isra-el and the Jews.
-Most christians see them as “Old Testament,” and many even think that there is a separate covenant given to the physical Jews, and they have a misplaced loyalty to physical country the world calls Israel, thinking that its people are “the chosen ones,” not understanding that the ancient physical Jews were merely a representation the Father provided of His Son’s bride.
+Most christians see them as “Old Testament,” and many even think that there is a separate covenant given to the physical Jews, and they have a misplaced loyalty to a physical country the world calls Israel, thinking that its people are “the chosen ones,” not understanding that the ancient physical Jews were merely a representation the Father provided of His Son’s bride.

 There is no alternate covenant with the physical Jews.
 The covenant indwells the bride, and that has nothing to do with anything physical.